toyboot4e/Rot/README.md

 #### Layers of logics
 When we add a new feature to the game, we may want to add some logic to existing action event handlings.
 For example, if an entity become "dissy", their walking directions become random.

 We don't write an action handling logic at one place.
 Instead, we collect each logic via `RlEventHub`.
 Logic subscribes specific `RlEvent`s through the hub, with some `precedene`.
-Then `RlEventHub` dispatches each logic to the events in the order of preecdence.
+Then `RlEventHub` dispatches each logic to the corresponding events in the order of precedences.

-Logics may convert events to another; e.g. `MeleeAttack` → `Hit` → `TakeDamage`.
+Logics may convert events to another e.g. `MeleeAttack` → `Hit` → `TakeDamage`.